-Monthly endeavour prawn CPUE for 2016-2020 com
+Monthly endeavour prawn CPUE for 2016-2021 compared with the high effort years(1991-2003)

-Figure 13 Endeavour prawn catch Per Unit of Effort (CPUE) as kilograms per day for the low effort years with February open to fishing (2016-2020) compared with the years of high fishing effort and February closed (1991-2003).
-The point symbols ($\triangle $) show the individual monthly CPUE and the dotted and dashed lines are the means.
+Figure 15 Endeavour prawn catch Per Unit of Effort (CPUE) as kilograms per day for the low effort years with February open to fishing (2016-2021) compared with the years of high fishing effort and February closed (1991-2003).
+The point symbols (\triangle ) show the individual monthly CPUE and the dotted and dashed lines are the means.
 The solid lines in plot show the monthly trajectory for each year since 2016.